nocproject/noc-docker/data/prometheus/etc/Readme.md

 FAQ
 ----
-Q: Can i change alert rules files?
+Q: Can i add alert rules files?
 A: Put you custom rules in `./rules.custom.d/` and restart `prom` container